nick-terry1/FunProjects/README.md

 delete data in case they want to start over or just accidentally input the wrong temperature.
 All data is inserted into a database and saved using LINQ and SQL Server.
 The information on reading trends in BBT came from two websites, [WikiHow.com](https://www.wikihow.com/Take-Your-Basal-Body-Temperature) and [FertilityPlus.com](http://www.fertilityplus.com/faq/bbt/bbtfaq.html).
 Credit Beth Terry for the program idea.

+### Project Song Analysis

+This program will take the lyrics from the top 100 songs overall, and top 100 country, hip hop, rock, and pop songs, gathered from the website [Metrolyrics.com](https://www.metrolyrics.com).
+All stop words (words like 'a' 'the' and 'and') are deleted along with all punctuation, and numbers.
+It then stores the remaining words in a database along with their frequency of use and creates a word cloud bitmap image to display visually the top words used in the top 100 songs of today.

+ It also tests a randomly input song to see what genre of music it is (country, hip hop, pop, or rock only) based only on the lyrics of that song by seperating all the words that are used exclusively with each genre, comparing those with the words of the sample song, and seeing which genre it most closely matches.